errose/ES6BolierPlate/README.md

 3. JSHint -  To detect errors and potential problems in your JavaScript code
 4. mutualofomaha-ui-toolkit - Use the standards from design guide
 5. JQuery - Requried for mutualofomaha-ui-toolkit
+6. SourceMap - To see / debug the code in ES6

 ### Folder Structure